Body of Questions

 kidnapped calves’ and kids’ milk pumped by machines from grieving cows,

 frantic, calling their young, stolen the moment they’re born,

 who come of semen guns men thrust up their vaginas,

 impregnating them, and again—

 molested, until they can bear no more,

-on the ground, then their exhausted bodies ground up for meat,
+on the floor, then their exhausted bodies ground up for meat,

 delivered of daughters slated, too, for the rapes